sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

                        *PRINCE - A low-latency block cipher for pervasive computing applications*; in ASIACRYPT, (2012), pp. 208-225.

 ..
+[BD2004] \M. Becker and A. Desoky.
+            *A study of the DVD content scrambling system (CSS) algorithm*; in Proceedings of ISSPIT, (2004), pp. 353-356.

+..
 [BDP2013] Thomas Brüstle, Grégoire Dupont, Matthieu Pérotin *On Maximal Green Sequences*
    :arxiv:`1205.2050`

+..
+[BDMW2010] \K. A. Browning, J. F. Dillon, M. T. McQuistan, and A. J. Wolfe,
+              *An APN permutation in dimension six*; in Finite Fields: Theory and Applications - FQ9, volume 518 of Contemporary Mathematics, pages 33–42.
+AMS, 2010.

 ..
 [Bee] Robert A. Beezer, *A First Course in Linear Algebra*,
          http://linear.ups.edu/.
 Accessed 15 July 2010.